allofapiece/au.by/README.md

-For connection to database, create "db.properties" file in resources directory of your project.
+For connection to database, create "db.properties" file in resources directory of the project.
 Insert in it the following connection properties:

 db.driver = oracle.jdbc.driver.YOUR_DRIVER\